DMR Data Products

 All differential temperatures for a given pixel pair are combined, after correcting for known systematic errors and subtracting a nominal dipole to minimize pixel gradient effects, into four moment sums, specifically the sums of DT, (DT)^2, (DT)^3, and (DT)^4.
 The Pixelized Differential Data are presented in FITS files formatted as described in the DMR Explanatory Supplement.
 There are six Pixelized Differential Data files corresponding to two independent DMR channels at each of three frequencies: 31.5, 53, and 90 GHz.
 The Pixelized Differential Data Sets describe observations made during the same four-year period as the Sky Maps (see above).

 Time-Ordered Data (TOD) from the DMR covering the period 19 November 1989 to 29 December 1993 (i.e., the entire period during which observations were made) are available in native format.
 The contents and format of the TOD are described in the DMR Explanatory Supplement.
 The data are in daily files, each 5 MB in size.
-The TOD (approximately 7.5 GB) may be obtained from the NSSDC on tape.
-To request a set of tapes, contact the Coordinated Request and User Support Office.
+The TOD (approximately 7.5 GB) are available by request.
+We also provide the identical data archive in FITS format.

 The COBE datasets were developed by the NASA Goddard Space Flight Center under the guidance of the COBE Science Working Group.